swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 - If you believe this incident is ongoing.
 - Any other information you believe we should have.

-**What happens after you file a report?** The recipient of the report will attempt to ensure your safety and help with any immediate needs, particularly at an in-person event.
+**What happens after you file a report?** <br> The recipient of the report will attempt to ensure your safety and help with any immediate needs, particularly at an in-person event.
 You will receive an email from the Policy subcommittee (“the committee”) acknowledging receipt within 24 hours (and we’ll aim for much more quickly than that).
 The committee will make all efforts to meet within two days to review the incident and determine:

 - Whether this is an ongoing situation, or if there is a threat to anyone's physical safety.
 - What happened.